 Public Notice - Caladesi Island State Park

-An initial disaster-wide Public Notice was published October 6, 2017 for Hurricane Irma.
-Comments and other information received were fully evaluated by FEMA along with evaluation of social, economic, environmental, and safety considerations.
+An initial disaster-wide Public Notice was published October 6, 2017, for Hurricane Irma.
+Comments and other information received were fully evaluated by FEMA along with evaluation of social, economic, environmental and safety considerations.
 This notice serves as a project-specific final notice for FEMA’s funding action located within the floodplain.

-Funding for the proposed project will be conditional upon compliance with all applicable federal, tribal, state, and local laws, regulations, floodplain standards, permit requirements and conditions.
+Funding for the proposed project will be conditional upon compliance with all applicable federal, tribal, state and local laws, regulations, floodplain standards, permit requirements and conditions.
 This action complies with the National Flood Insurance Program (NFIP) requirements.

 Responsible Entity: FEMA Public Assistance (PA) Program

-Applicant: FL Department of Environmental Protection
+Applicant: Florida Department of Environmental Protection

 Project Title(s): PA-04-FL-4337-PW-06821 PN 44569

 Floodplain: Project is located in the VE Zone, otherwise known as the Coastal High Hazard Area, per Pinellas County FIRM Panels #12103C0062G and #12103C0064G dated 9/3/2003.

 Proposed Work and Purpose: The Florida Department of Environmental Protection demolished and replaced the Caladesi Island boathouse due to damages sustained during Hurricane Irma, which warranted the total replacement of the boathouse.
 The roof was upgraded from asphalt shingle to metal through codes and standards.
 The Florida Department of Environmental Protection was responsible for obtaining any necessary permits and for complying with permit conditions.